 Ms. Shuman graduated with a B.A. magna cum laude from Bowdoin College and received an M.P.P.M. from the Yale University School of Management.
 She has earned the Chartered Financial Analyst designation.

 Mr. Watts is a Corsair Advisory Board member.
 He is Vice Chairman, Global Banking, HSBC.
 Mr. Watts is based in London but travels regularly to Asia maintaining and developing HSBC’s corporate and banking relationships at a senior level drawing on over 15 years of experience of business throughout Asia.

 Mr. Watts is also a member of the International Advisory Council of Huawei Technologies, a large Chinese telecom equipment company headquartered in Shenzhen, a non-executive director of Tottenham Hotspur plc, the English Premier League football club and a member of the Advisory Panel for the UK ASEAN Business Council.

 From 1981 to 2010, Mr. Watts worked at Merrill Lynch in New York, London, Hong Kong and Mumbai.
 He held a number of senior positions including Co-head of Global Investment Banking, Chairman of Asia Pacific, Chairman of Europe, Middle East and Africa and Chairman of International.
-In these roles he has advised many companies and banks in the UK, Europe, the US United States and Asia on a wide range of financing and M&A transactions as well as managing significant parts of Merrill Lynch’s international businesses.
+In these roles he has advised many companies and banks in the United Kingdom, Europe, the United States and Asia on a wide range of financing and M&A transactions as well as managing significant parts of Merrill Lynch’s international businesses.
 Prior to joining Merrill Lynch, Mr. Watts spent seven years at H M Treasury which included two years as Private Secretary to the Permanent Secretary.